Uninstall Exasol

 Prerequisites

-The user performing this procedure must either be root or a user with sudo access.
+To perform this procedure you must be logged in as root or as a user with sudo access.

 Procedure